It’s unlikely you will become a millionaire when you sell backyard chicken eggs.

-Poop and dirt on egg shells is not acceptable to the general public or the USDA – although your Aunt Maud may turn a blind eye and declare it’s natural!
+Poop and dirt on eggshells are not acceptable to the general public or the USDA – although your Aunt Maud may turn a blind eye and declare it’s natural!

-Friends and neighbors will probably turn a blind eye to those slightly misshapen eggs too, knowing that they are fresh and healthy.
+Friends and neighbors will probably turn a blind eye to those slightly misshapen eggs, too, knowing they are fresh and healthy.

 Some folks won’t and will dismiss these ‘oddities’ as not for consumption.

 As far as I can tell, there is no law against selling ‘visually unappealing’ eggs if your customer doesn’t mind.